samarthNV/Turing_machine/README.md

 ## Brief Description

 This project is based on C++ language.
-It is a menu-driven program used to shorten a URL taken as input from the user.
 OOPs concept used to create a desired class(user-defined data type).
 It contains following files

 - turing_machine.cpp : Contains the source code.
 - turing_machine.exe : Execution file